gabrielmendes98/clean-arch-react/README.md

 # Clean Architecture + Ports and Adapters with Reactjs

-This is a project made with the intention of applying the concepts of Clean Architecture and Ports and Adapters in a front-end application, as in most cases we see these concepts being applied only on the backend.
+This is a project made with the intention of applying the concepts of Clean Architecture in a front-end application, as in most cases we see these concepts being applied only on the backend.
 Furthermore, some programming principles and design patterns were used to make the code more readable, flexible and resilient.

 Summary: